mklabs/jquery-startr/README.markdown

 1. Structure repo to either use submodule or a shell script to get all external dependencies (jQuery, jQuery UI, require, htmL5boilerplate, underscore and so on)
 2. Dig in build process and optimization build (integrate requirejs build script with h5b one)
-3. ASM for all external dependencies and components (maybe in another branch)?
+3. ASM for all external dependencies and components (maybe in another branch?)
 4. docs, docs, docs!
 5. Examples and starter sample app
 6. Work on startr specific components (that needs further development/testing)
   1. Router alternative to Sammy based on [Paul Irish's DOM-based Javascript Execution pattern](http://paulirish.com/2009/markup-based-unobtrusive-comprehensive-dom-ready-execution/)
   2. A simple model layer and RESTful abstraction.
+  3. html5 data-* attributes to control the component initialization stuff (plugins, UI widgets, and app component stuff).